fcolasante/thingsboard-tutorial/README.md

 3. https://thingsboard.io/docs/user-guide/install/ubuntu/

 ### Public IP
 You can access on my Thingsboard solution hosted on Digital Ocean Droplet by this [Public IP](http://64.227.26.128:8080).
-The pubblic credentials are:
+The public credentials are:
 - Email: `customer@thingsboard.org`
 - Password: `customer`